peerdavid/netatmo-skill/README.md

 # Amazon Alexa <-> Netatmo Wetter Station

-This is an amazon alexa skill, to get values from your netatmo wetterstation.
+This is a german amazon alexa skill, to get values from your netatmo wetterstation.
 <br /><b>This is not the official version.
 Currently (12/2016) there exists no official skill for the wetterstation</b>

 ## HowTo use